Artheriax/FoE/systems/Monsters.md

 - **Examples:** Orcs, Trolls, Ogres, Cave Bears, Sabertooth Cats, Giants.
 - **Behavior:** Highly territorial and aggressive.
 They often establish lairs and dominate a large area, challenging all who enter.
 Some, like Orcs, can form primitive tribal societies.
 - **Essence:** They yield larger, more potent Energy Fragments due to their significant life force.
-- **Notable Case — The Ashenmoor Colossus** *(Mid-Era)* — A Dire Giant of exceptional size, designated Specimen AD-7 in post-engagement records, was documented in the Ashenmoor region during the Campaigns.
-It was responsible for eleven confirmed settlement destructions before a coordinated A-rank team engaged and neutralized it.
-Physical measurements exceeded all prior Dire Giant records by approximately 40%.
-Registry classification note: [Aberrant — Cause Undetermined].

 ---